 \section{Architecture}

-The proposed LibFewShot is built on PyTorch~$1.5.0$, and its architecture can be seen in Figure~\ref{framework_figure}.
-Due to the great differences between different methods in terms of the network architecture, loss function and optimizer, it is somewhat difficult to directly integrate the existing FSL methods into the same framework.
-To solve this issue, we disassemble each FSL method into multiple small modules, aiming to integrate them into the same framework in a more freedom way.
+LibFewShot is built on PyTorch~$1.5.0$, and its architecture can be seen in Fig.~\ref{framework_figure}.
+Because of the great differences between different FSL methods in terms of the network architecture, loss function and optimizer, it is difficult to directly integrate the existing FSL methods into the same framework.
+To address this issue, we disassemble each FSL method into multiple small common modules, aiming to integrate them into the same framework in a more flexible way.
 The details will be described in the following sections.